CES 2019’s mediocre 5G demos set the stage for a confusing year

 From where I stand, the single biggest issue with T-Mobile’s booth is that the company had a potentially compelling 5G story to tell, but its demos didn’t tell it well.
 In some cases, I felt like I was pulling teeth when I asked booth staff to provide concrete network performance numbers, and I walked away with the sense that the normally aggressive company was being somewhat defensive.

-As an informed observer, I’d summarize T-Mobile’s story as this: T-Mobile is going to start by blanketing the United States with 400-500Mbps 5G service that will range in latency from 10 to 60 milliseconds, and have select areas with millimeter wave that offer two to three times the speed and superior latency.
-While those numbers aren’t crazy fast, they’ll be three to ten times better in more places than most people see today, and only improve over time.
+As an informed observer, I’d summarize T-Mobile’s story as this: T-Mobile is going to start by blanketing the United States with 400-500Mbps 5G service that will range in latency from 10 to 60 milliseconds, and select areas with millimeter wave will offer two to three times the speed and superior latency.
+While those numbers aren’t crazy fast, they’ll be three to ten times better in more places than most people see today, and will only improve over time.

 But that’s my summary.
 It’s up to T-Mobile to convince people that it’s really happening, and after visiting the booth, I’m not yet quite convinced myself.